ethanvillalobos8/source-hub/README.md

 Source Hub is a web application for storing and managing links.
 It is built with Node.js, Express, MongoDB, and Passport.js for authentication.
 The application has been deployed on Heroku and can be accessed at [https://source-hub-430f992e237a.herokuapp.com/login](https://source-hub-430f992e237a.herokuapp.com/login).

+To use the application, either create an account or use the test credentials below:

+Email: user@test.com
+Password: test123

 ## Features

 - User registration and login with authentication